adslbarxatov/EnchantIt/README.md

 to influence the surrounding reality not only by actions and words.
 How does it work?
 You can find an answer on the [page of the method’s description](https://adslbarxatov.github.io/EnchantIt)

-More info you can find in [this video guide](https://youtu.be/hTnDR89VR8w).

 ---